klalumiere/CvCreator/plan.md

 - [ ] Implement deserialization
     - [ ] Test everything
-    - [ ] Make a utility file?
+    - [ ] Make a utility file.clj with utility functions in it?
+    - [ ] Review the pull request code
-- [ ] Pass arguments to the program
+- [ ] Pass arguments to the main program
 - [ ] Implement tag filtering
+- [ ] Verify if there's things I should know about Clojure before deploying all of this in production
+- [ ] Update server

+## Frontend

+- [ ] Reimplement frontend with modern/simple web framework

 ## Update data

 - [ ] Translate my CV in json
 - [ ] Update my CV

-## Frontend

-- [ ] Reimplement frontend with modern/simple web framework

-## Deploy clojure in prod

-- [ ] Verify if there's things I should know about Clojure before deploying all of this in production